"Everyone’s the lead in their own story, Administrator. Some roles are bigger, some smaller, but none are more

 - Flint Paper in Sam & Max.
 When you first meet him in "Ice Station Santa", Sam asks why he hasn't been seen all year.
 He replies by listing a series of adventures remarkably similar to the plots of Season One.
 Max then asks why can't they do "cool stuff" like that.

-- The Warden of Dragon Age: Origins fills this role in Dragon Age II.
+- The Warden of Dragon Age: Origins fills this role in Dragon Age II and Dragon Age: Inquisition, attempting to find a cure to the blight.

 - Bethany/Carver also become this if they end up becoming Grey Wardens, or Circle-Mage/Templar.
 What they did in the last 6 years before Act 3 is left vague.